jacobbstephen/MERN-STACK-BASICS/README.md

 # MERN-STACK-BASICS
-just the code for all my projects done during the phasse of learning mern stack
+just the code for all my projects done during the phase of learning mern stack